Driving improved service delivery through early detection and novel CRM interventions

 Invitation to sponsor

-This interactive event is a great opportunity for providers of diabetes technology and treatments to support healthcare professionals.
-If you sponsor this forum, you will be a fundamental part of the agenda, moderating the discussions, presenting in the dedicated ‘industry partners showcase’ plus exhibiting and networking during the break times.
-To find out more about all the engagement and branding opportunities available in the full sponsorship package, please email Sarah Kemm or call Sarah on 01732 897788.
+These interactive events are a great opportunity for providers of diabetes technology and treatments to support healthcare professionals.
+If you sponsor a forum, you will be a fundamental part of the agenda, moderating the discussions, presenting in the dedicated ‘industry partners showcase’ plus exhibiting and networking during the break times.
+To find out more about all the engagement and branding opportunities available in the full sponsorship package, please email Vanessa Pearce or call Vanessa on 01732 897788.

 Supported by